00JCIV00/cova/examples/cova_demo_meta/help_docs/markdown/covademo-union-cmd.md

     - The first String Value for the union-cmd.
 ### Values
 - __union-uint__ (u8)
-    - The 'union-uint' Value of Type 'u8'.
+    - The 'union-uint' Value.
 - __union-str__ (text)
-    - The 'union-str' Value of Type '[]const u8'.
+    - The 'union-str' Value.